pervouchine/irbis/README.md

         YYYYggYYYY
         ^
-        j <- for the RIGHT set it's symmetirc
+        j <- for the RIGHT set it`s symmetirc
    That is, each dictionary D(i) appoints to a word the set of locations, where the word occurs.
 The locations are of the form (id, pos, gap) and are listed in ascending order for each word.
 For the D*(i) everything is symmetric, i.e., reverse complements are considered for each word and triplets are listed in the reverse order.